Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 The Template Method pattern is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
 It allows a class to delegate certain steps of an algorithm to its subclasses, providing a framework for creating a family of related algorithms.

+> OR

+Template Method is a behavioral design pattern that defines the skeleton of an algorithm in a base class while allowing subclasses to implement specific steps of the algorithm without changing its structure.
+It promotes code reusability and provides a way to enforce a consistent algorithm structure across different subclasses.
 In Simple Words:

 > Defines the structure of an algorithm in a superclass but allows subclasses to customize specific steps of the algorithm without changing its overall structure.